dmrschmidt/DSWaveformImage/README.md

 ### Configuration

-Check `Waveform.Configuration` for various configuration options.
+Check `Waveform.Configuration` in [WaveformImageTypes](./DSWaveformImage/DSWaveformImage/WaveformImageTypes.swift) for various configuration options.

 ### `WaveformImageDrawer` - creates a `UIImage` waveform from an audio file: